Jennifer88huang/pulsar/site2/docs/functions-overview.md

 ## Fully Qualified Function Name (FQFN)

-Each Pulsar Function has a **Fully Qualified Function Name** (FQFN) that consists of three elements: the function's tenant, namespace, and function name.
-FQFN's look like this:
+Each of Pulsar Functions has a **Fully Qualified Function Name** (FQFN) that consists of three elements: the function tenant, namespace, and function name.
+FQFN looks like this:

 ```http
 tenant/namespace/name
 ```

-FQFNs enable you to, for example, create multiple functions with the same name provided that they're in different namespaces.
+FQFNs enable you to, for example, create multiple functions with the same name provided that they are in different namespaces.

 ## Configuration

-Pulsar Functions can be configured in two ways:
+You can configure Pulsar Functions in two ways:

 * Via [command-line arguments](#command-line-interface) passed to the [`pulsar-admin functions`](reference-pulsar-admin.md#functions) interface
 * Via [YAML](http://yaml.org/) configuration files

-If you're supplying a YAML configuration, you must specify a path to the file on the command line.
-Here's an example:
+If you supply a YAML configuration, specify a path to the file on the command line.
+The following is an example:

 ```bash
 $ bin/pulsar-admin functions create \
   --function-config-file ./my-function.yaml
 ```

-And here's an example `my-function.yaml` file:
+The following is an example of the `my-function.yaml` file:

 ```yaml
 name: my-function